 “No, but I get crazy headaches sometimes in this crazy world.”

-“I’m with you there,” the man in the baseball cap laughed.
+“I’m with you about the craziness,” the man in the old summer hat laughed.
 “Maybe I should try some of that yoga.”

 “Take some classes, learn the fundamentals, what have you got to lose?”